Background image for content-landing hero

 A new storage tank under the Lawns

-Climate change is bringing periods of more heavier rainfall.
-There are storm tanks to hold this water until it can be treated, but the intensity of rain means they sometimes run out of capacity.
+Climate change is bringing periods of heavier rainfall.
+Storm tanks are used to hold this water until it can be treated, but the intensity of rainfall can mean they sometimes reach capacity.